fredgibbs/fredgibbs.github.io/courses/american-food/learning-reflections.md

 This is what separates excellent from mediocre reflections.
 To say that "I learned to think more critically about authenticity" is fine AS LONG AS you provide several specific examples of the issues that you think are important to think critically about and WHY.
 But if you just leave it at that (the vague statement that you learned about a topic on the syllabus) and don't provide any examples from the readings, I can only assume it's because you didn't read or learn very much.

 ### Think holistically
 The more you can tie themes together and speak about the course as a whole (while giving specific examples from the readings), the higher your 0-30 score will be.
+You should absolutely use your daily and weekly reflections to remind you of what you were thinking.
+But you need to go beyond these as well to reflect on the course as a whole.

 ## I evaluate these!